When to Tell Your Boss You Re Interviewing for Another Job

 “My next role provides a leadership scope I’m ready for and requires relocation; the timeline is driven by school dates and visa processing.”

-“Over the next two weeks I will deliver a prioritized list of outstanding tasks, hold three knowledge-transfer sessions, and complete access documentation.”
+“Over the next two weeks I will deliver a prioritised list of outstanding tasks, hold three knowledge-transfer sessions, and complete access documentation.”

 Create a concise achievements document highlighting measurable outcomes and deliverables you led.
 Share this with your manager during handover; it helps them present your departure positively to stakeholders.